melaniewalsh/melaniewalsh.org/_pages/cv.md

 ### Peer-Reviewed Articles & Book Chapters

-Melanie Walsh, “The Challenges and Possibilities of Social Media Data: New Directions in Quantitative Literary Studies,” *Debates in Digital Humanities*, University of Minnesota Press, forthcoming.
+Melanie Walsh, “The Challenges and Possibilities of Social Media Data: New Directions in Literary Studies and the Digital Humanities,” *Debates in the Digital Humanities 2023*, University of Minnesota Press, forthcoming.

+Melanie Walsh and Anna Preus, “Not with a Bang But a Tweet: Democracy, Culture Wars, and the Memeification of T.S.
+Eliot,” *Expressive Networks: Poetry and Platform Cultures*, Amherst College Press, 2023, provisionally accepted, forthcoming.

+Maria Antoniak, David Mimno, Rosamund Thalken, Melanie Walsh, Matthew Wilkens, Gregory Yauney, “The Afterlives of Shakespeare and Company in Online Social Readership,” *Journal of Cultural Analytics* and *Modernism/modernity*, forthcoming.

+Melanie Walsh and Matt Erlin, “Social and Conceptual Networks in Eighteenth-Century German Periodical Literature,” *Between Network and Narrative: German and European Cultural Histories, 1789-1810*, ed.
+Birgit Tautz and Crystal Hall, Oxford University Studies in the Enlightenment, forthcoming.

 Melanie Walsh and Maria Antoniak, ["The Goodreads 'Classics': A Computational Study of Readers, Amazon, and Crowdsourced Amateur Criticism,"](https://post45.org/2021/04/the-goodreads-classics-a-computational-study-of-readers-amazon-and-crowdsourced-amateur-criticism/) *Post45* and *Journal of Cultural Analytics*, April 2021. [[PDF](../Walsh-Antoniak_The-Goodreads-Classics.pdf)] [[Interactive Plots](https://melaniewalsh.github.io/Goodreads-Classics/)]